MaleehaQazi/GACD_CourseProject/CodeBook.md

 When the analysis code completes, 3 datasets are left loaded in the environment (all other interim objects are removed as part of the analysis code execution):

 * 'dataSet' : the dataset that resulted from concatenating X_train.txt and X_test.txt, with columns renamed based on the 'features.txt' file.
-The original number of observations has not changed.
+The original number of observations has not been changed.
+Nor has the original number of variables been changed.

 * 'miniDS' : the smaller dataset that contains the limited number of columns we want - dataSubjectFactor, activityLabels, and 79 numeric features that are either mean or standard deviation calculations.
-Again, the original number of observations has not changed.
+The original number of observations has not been changed.

 * 'tidyDS' : the final "tidy" dataset that contains the same number of columns as 'miniDS', but each numeric column now contains the average of that variable, grouped by activity and subject.
 The calculations done leave a total of 180 observations (30 subjects * 6 activities = 180 grouped observations).
 This is the dataset that is written out to file ('TidyDataSet.txt') at the very end of the analysis code.